To make our website work we log user data. By using this website you agree to our privacy policy

 A Global Citizen is someone who is aware of and understands the wider world - and their place in it.
 They take an active role in their community and work with others to make our planet more equal, fair and sustainable.

-Global Citizenship is one of the most valuable - and memorable - parts of the expedition experience.
-Students work in partnership with local community and environmental initiatives and gain a unique insight into some of the worlds biggest issues.
+Through service-learning opportunities overseas, students work in partnership with local community and environmental initiatives, to gain a unique insight into some of the world's biggest issues.

 Here are some examples of the types of initiatives we work with around the world.